ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 $$ \large high_{percent} = y_{derived} + (y_{derived} * x_{percent}) $$

-this can be seen in a another way as follows
+this can also be viewed as follows

 ```bash
 low_percentage_threshold = sum_of_components - (sum_of_components * percentage_difference_threshold)